michigan-musicer/michigan-musicer.github.io/_posts/2024-01-17-hfhd-for-potential-interviewees.md

 Poland and its people have been significant players in various historical and social contexts (early practitioners of religious tolerance, the defense of Europe from the Ottomans, establishing the first European constitutional monarchy[^1], Solidarity and the fall of the USSR, ...).
 However, in my high school education[^0], Poland is only mentioned first as a member of the Polish-Lithuanian commonwealth, second as the first nation to fall to a military invasion by Nazi Germany.
 This always seemed weird to me, and I've always wanted to dive deeper into this powerful yet overshadowed country's history.

-[^0]: Unsure how big of a deal this considering that the nation.
+[^0]: Unsure how big of a deal this.
 Apparently the document was a significant legal / political milestone generally, but it didn't do much to change Poland-Lithuania's deteriorating geopolitical situation.

 [^1]: I went to a good enough high school, but AP World History did not fit into my schedule.
 Perhaps they discuss Poland more in that class, but I wouldn't be surprised if it was more Western Europe-centric.